dgraph-io/dgraph/wiki/content/deploy/index.md

 By default, you can perform mutation operations for any predicate.
-If the predicate in mutation doesn't exist in the schema, an alter operation is performed for the predicate with an appropriate [Dgraph Type](https://docs.dgraph.io/master/query-language/#schema-types).
+If the predicate in mutation doesn't exist in the schema, the predicate gets added to the schema with an appropriate [Dgraph Type](https://docs.dgraph.io/master/query-language/#schema-types).

-You can make use of `--mutations` flag to set restrictions on mutation operations, which is set to `allow` by default.
+You can use `--mutations disallow` to disable all mutations, which is set to `allow` by default.

-Use `--mutations disallow` to disable all mutations.

 ```sh
 dgraph alpha --mutations disallow